Last updated on: Feb 16, 2023

 The only thing better than getting an A on your paper is not having to write it at all.
-Instead, get professional help from industry professionals and save time with our affordable prices!
+Instead, get professional help from top essay writer service and save time with our affordable prices!

 A good or strong statement hook can be used to agree or disagree with what someone else thinks.
 It will make your essay more interesting and engaging for them.
 You can start your essay by making an assertive claim about your topic, which will help grab the reader’s attention.

 The thesis comes first in an essay.
 It tells people what your essay is about.
 The hook comes at the end of a paragraph and introduces the next paragraph to your readers.